April 15, 2019

 ECCO performs “La Folia” Variations and Shostakovich Chamber Symphony

 Most of our 300 seats are for those who just show up — but as a courtesy to our friends who work late, we set aside 100 advance reservations for general admission.
 All other seats are 'first come, first served' and are available as early as 6:45 pm, when the doors open.
 Note that reservations are good for entrance only, not for specific seats.
 Reservations are void after 7:20pm.

 If reservations are gone, don't worry — just show up!
 It is rare for Music Mondays to turn anyone away.

 Music Mondays is grateful to its generous donors!
-Join our supporters and be rewarded with reserved seats at 2 or more concerts.
+Join our supporters and be rewarded with reserved seats.
 Learn more